cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

    * Microcks allows mocking and testing APIs in isolated environments.
 Configuring secure and properly isolated testing environments helps mitigate risks of testing on production systems or with untrusted data.

 5. **Container Security**
-   * Microcks is deployed using containers (e.g., Docker), ensuring that the containers are secure and scanned for vulnerabilities.
+   * Microcks components are distributed as [OCI](https://opencontainers.org/) container images that can be executed using container runtimes such as [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
+   All our container images are scanned for vulnerabilities with both [Clair](https://www.redhat.com/en/topics/containers/what-is-clair) on  [Quay.io](https://quay.io/) and [Docker Scout](https://docs.docker.com/scout/) on  [Docker Hub](https://hub.docker.com/).
+Scanning reports are available for each image on every repository.
    Regular updates and patches to container images are crucial for protecting against known vulnerabilities.

+The container images base layers as well as the Microcks application dependencies are regularly updated as per the SECURITY-INSIGHTS.yml and DEPENDENCY_POLICY.md file you may find in each GitHub source repository.
+See full details in our documentation: https://microcks.io/documentation/references/container-images/

 These security-relevant components are crucial for the overall security of Microcks and can be adjusted based on deployment needs to improve security posture.